gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Fee can't talk about Noxy's powers in front of Gas, but she can look worried and ask leading questions
         *   instead, Granna Fee says, "There's something you need to know..."
         *   Grappa Gas gives her a warning look
-        *   Granna Fee: "She's old enough... and she might need to know"
+        *   Granna Fee: "She's old enough..."
     *   a few minutes later, Noxy climbs the stairs - sees Rash and Sensy
         *   she's clearly interrupting them
         *   they talk awkwardly for a bit about what's happening